 Right before it’s your turn to give a speech, you may be tempted to squeeze in one more practice run of you presentation.
 You might find yourself reading through notecards, scrolling through your PowerPoint slides, or rehearsing out loud in front of the mirror.

-The best pre-presentation task you can do, is give yourself a pep talk.
+The best pre-presentation task you can do?
+Give yourself a presentation pep talk.

 Here are the four things to do before you head on stage, or in front of the room, and give a presentation.